anders-softhouse/FrontendTestSofthouse/README.md

-# Softhouse
+# Softhouse / test / frontend : `person-family`
-Backend for frontend test: `person-family`
+Docker image ( local ) and online application ( remote ) gives access to a backend for the person-family frontend test.

 ## Postman
 Start Postman and import your request collection of choice: